openml/server-api/docs/database/openml.md

 Stores registered user accounts and their authentication details.
 For a little while, the `username` and `email` were synonymous.

-TODO: How do the different selectors and codes interact?
-TODO: who populates last_login?

 | Column | Type | Optional | Default | References | Description | Example |
 |--------|------|----------|---------|------------|-------------|---------|